sekky321/chat-space/README.md

 ### Association
 - has_many :users
 - has_many :users, through: :members
-- has_many :messages has_many :members
+- has_many :messages, has_many :members

 ## groups_usersテーブル